Shrey1029/LinkedIn-Automation-Bot/README.md

 ---

+### Core Components
+* The Brain (cmd/server): Orchestrates the concurrent Goroutines.
+It spins up the HTTP server and manages the communication between the UI and the Bot Engine via a thread-safe logging channel.

+* The Bot (internal/bot): Manages the browser lifecycle.
+It tracks state, handles DOM queries, and manages the JSON-based history file to prevent duplicate messaging.

+* The Hand (internal/human): A pure math package.
+It calculates trajectory points for mouse movement and handles "sleep" randomization to defeat heuristic analysis.

 ## 🏗️ Technical Architecture

 The project follows a modular **Clean Architecture** pattern to ensure maintainability and separation of concerns.